Runarok/GeeksForGeeks-solutions/README.md

 - **30 JAN 2024**: Completed all "[Hard](https://www.geeksforgeeks.org/explore?page=1&difficulty=Hard&sortBy=accuracy)" tagged problems.
 - **31 JAN 2024**: Completed all "[Linked List](https://www.geeksforgeeks.org/explore?page=1&category=Linked%20List&sortBy=accuracy)" tagged problems.
 - **1 FEB 2024**: Completed "[SDE Sheet](https://www.geeksforgeeks.org/explore?page=1&sprint=a663236c31453b969852f9ea22507634&sortBy=accuracy&sprint_name=SDE%20Sheet)" and "[Beginner's DSA Sheet](https://www.geeksforgeeks.org/explore?page=1&sprint=ca8ae412173dbd8346c26a0295d098fd&sortBy=accuracy&sprint_name=Beginner%27s%20DSA%20Sheet)".
+> My free time ended as of 1st Feb, so updates became less.

 ### Motivation
 I’m not doing this to create a portfolio or for external validation.
 I simply enjoy the satisfaction of completing something, similar to achieving 100% in a game.
 I also love coding and the learning process.
 My goal is to work through all the problems on GeeksforGeeks, improving my skills as I go.
 I focus on enjoying the journey and learning at my own pace rather than stressing myself out.